rubengmurray/make-joiful-errors/README.md

 ### make-joiful-errors

-Return errors as objects for better readability.
+Return joi errors as objects to help with readability.

 Designed for use against large schemas in conjunction with the `{ abortEarly: false }` `joi.validate` option, but can be used by anyone wanting to format joi errors differently.